joeybaker/my_sublime_packages/SublimeLinter/README.markdown

 When an error is highlighted by the linter, putting the cursor on the offending line will result in the error message being displayed on the status bar.

+If you want to be shown a popup list of all errors whenever a file is saved, modify the user setting:

+    "sublimelinter_popup_errors_on_save": true

+If there are errors in the file, a quick panel will appear which shows the error message, line number and source code for each error.
+The starting location of all errors on the line are marked with "^".
+Selecting an error in the quick panel jumps directly to the location of the first error on that line.

-You can quickly move to the next/previous lint error with the following key equivalents:
+While editing a file, you can quickly move to the next/previous lint error with the following key equivalents:

 **OS X**
 next: Control+Command+e